-- Contractor will ensure that 24/7 staff coverage is available to respond to housing landlord for any type of housing emergency. - b.
+- b.
 Contractor staff will be available during regular business hours to assist tenants with a broad range of issues related to housing stability. - c.
 Contractor will establish a clear and consistent method for tenants to pay rent, including standard practices for providing notice to tenants regarding late payment. - d.
 When appropriate, Contractor will establish 3rd party rent payment mechanism for tenants. - e.
 Contractor will develop and administer a client satisfaction survey that assesses tenant satisfaction with housing and property management services. - f.
-Should it be necessary to begin the eviction process, Contractor will proceed according to legal statute and requirements.
+Should it be necessary to begin the eviction process, Contractor will proceed according to legal statute and requirements. - 12.
+Eviction Prevention

-11. Eviction Prevention

-Individuals who are deemed continuously disruptive will become the subject of a meeting to identify possible intervention to alleviate the problem.
-The participants in such meeting shall be the Property Manager as applicable, the Program Supervisor, the FSP Provider staff and when possible, the individual tenant.
+Individuals who are deemed continuously disruptive will become the subject of a meeting to identify possible intervention to alleviate The participants in such meeting shall be the the problem.
+Property Manager as applicable, the Program Supervisor, the FSP Provider staff and when possible, the individual tenant.
 Efforts will be made to determine if the disruption is the result of symptoms of illness, or if the resident is under the influence of alcohol or drugs when the disruption occurs.
-Meeting participants will seek to determine if there is a cause that can be ameliorated. reduced or eliminated to avoid eviction and will develop a plan of action based on complete, accurate and factual documentation of the activity.
-In cases where the disruptive behavior is a coping mechanism for symptoms which are never completely eliminated. participants will seek to identify housing that reduces interaction with others, while maintaining the necessary supports to keep the individual successfully housed.
+Meeting participants will seek to determine if there is a cause that can be ameliorated, reduced or eliminated to avoid eviction and will develop a plan of action based on complete, accurate and factual documentation of the activity.
+In cases where the disruptive behavior is a coping mechanism for symptoms which are never completely eliminated, participants will seek to identify housing that reduces interaction with others, while maintaining the necessary supports to keep the individual successfully housed.